clr1107/dnsfsd/README.md

 # DNSFSD
-A DNS server that filters domain names by rule matching, and forwards those that pass to another DNS server, and those that don't get ignored.
+A DNS server that filters domain names by complex rule matching and forwards those that pass to another DNS server and those that don't get ignored ('sinkholed').
 So this is essentially like a PiHole except it runs on a local system.

+The server also has a configurable DNS cache.

+Note: lots of commands here will require root permission.

 ### Install
 To install this project it must be built using a Go compiler.
 Run `install.sh` to build & move the binaries to an appropriate location; then run `dnsfs setup`.
+This has been tested on Ubuntu and will, for now, only work on Linux systems.

+Once `dnsfs setup` has been run all directories and files (default configuration and systemd service file) will be created.
+From there one can start the server by using `dnsfsd` or `systemctl start dnsfsd`.

+To start the server evert time the computer starts use `systemctl enable dnsfsd`

 ### Rules
 Rule files, contained in `/etc/dnsfsd/rules`, follow a strict structure.
 Every new line is a new rule.
-So far there are three types of rules: regular expressions (`r`), contains (`c`), and equal (`e`).
+So far there are three types of rules: regular expressions (`r`), contains (`c`), and equals (`e`).
+Lines that start with `#` are comments.
 The structure of a rule is as follows:
 ```
 t;w;<rule here>
 ```